2019 Sustainability Report

 As a manufacturing company, Greif participates in a labor-intensive industry.
 Our commitment to upholding international human rights and fair labor practices is directly aligned with our commitments to the health and safety of our colleagues.
 We maintain these standards and expectations throughout our supply chain.
 We are committed to working with responsible supply partners to ensure our customers’ confidence in our responsible sourcing and labor practices.

-Received for our commitment to Corporate Social Responsibility, placing us in the top five percent of all assessed suppliers.
+Received for our commitment to Corporate Social Responsibility, placing us in the top four percent of all assessed suppliers.

 Greif maintains human rights and fair labor practices in accordance with the UN Global Compact Principles and International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.
 We enforce various policies to manage our commitment to these Principles internally and in our supply chain.
 This includes our Anti-harassment, Child Labor, Code of Business Conduct and Ethics, Equal Employment Opportunity and Diversity, Fair Treatment of Others, Human Rights and Supplier Code of Conduct policies.
 Greif’s local HR teams leverage risk assessments, age and legal working status verifications, awareness training, localized gender equality procedures and whistleblower procedures to implement these policies in our operations.
 To enable our colleagues to anonymously report potential human rights violations, we publicly post our global Ethics Line in all facilities.
 Each complaint is instantly directed to a regional vice president so it can be addressed appropriately.
 We investigated and resolved 90 percent of complaints.
 The remaining complaints are under ongoing investigation.

 45 percent of Greif’s colleagues engage in collective bargaining agreements (CBA).
 Each CBA is independently managed in each region with our Human Resources and Legal teams providing oversight.
 For further information on Greif’s approach to labor relations, please see Risk Management & Business Continuity.

 In 2017, Greif established three Human Rights & Fair Labor Practice goals: